Nkamanyi/Programming-1/README.md

 # Programming 1: Introduction to programming
-This is a programming course in Python issued by Tampere University.
+This is a programming course in Python offered by Tampere University.
 It includes the following:

 1) Introduction to python and local setup.
 2) Basic building blocks of programming.